Llechwedd quarry: Hydro-Electric Plant

 Llechwedd slate quarry has two hydro electric plants, the first opened in April 1904 at Pant yr Afon, and the second at Maenofferen in 1911.
-They both generate power today having being shut down in 1998 and equipped with new generators reopening in 2010, with surplus now going to the national grid.
+They both generate power today having been shut down in 1998 and equipped with new generators reopening in 2010, with surplus now going to the national grid.
+Power output is 400 kW.

 The early adoption of electric power at Llechwedd was down to Warren Roberts who was promoted to quarry manager in the late 1880s.
 The first hydro-electric power was generated at the quarry in 1891, and although Warren died before the full scheme could be realised, the owners of the quarry saw the plans through and built the Pant Yr Afon plant with two D.C. turbines producing 500 Volts.
 The original Gilbert Gilkes & Co turbines and 175kw DC Johnson and Philips generators have been preserved out of use.

 The investment in generating their own electric power led to the adoption of overhead electric power for the quarry railway, with two of the Bagnall steam locomotives being converted to electric in 1927 and 1930.